Restoration Efforts Hatch Hope for Endangered Seabirds on California's Channel Islands

 Hatching a Better Home

+One egg was discovered there—on Earth Day, of all days—under a large native shrub planted during restoration efforts.
+Then, just this week, biologists confirmed that this egg had in fact hatched into a healthy murrelet chick.
 The second restored area, Beacon Hill, was planted more recently in 2012, giving biologists both a thrill and surprise to find a second murrelet nest under a native bush planted as part of the project.
 These nests are a testament to all of the hard work of scientists, restoration experts, and volunteers over the last ten years.

 More Than One Way to Break an Egg

 Funding to restore these threatened seabirds actually originates in events dating more than half a century earlier.
 From the late 1940s to the early 1970s, millions of pounds of the pesticide DDT and the industrial chemicals known as PCBs were discharged into ocean waters off the southern California coast.
 Most of the DDT originated from the Montrose Chemical Corporation manufacturing plant located in Torrance, California.
 DDT released into the ocean near California's Palos Verdes shelf spread through the food chain, eventually reaching seabirds and causing thinning in their eggs laid on the Channel Islands.
 The eggshells became so thin that when the adults would sit on the eggs to warm them they would break.
 In 2001, following a lengthy period of litigation, NOAA and other federal and state agencies reached a settlement with the responsible parties, establishing the Montrose Settlements Restoration Program.
 The program is working to restore populations of these rare seabirds and their habitat in the Channel Islands.

 Restoration Efforts Taking Flight